n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 ### 5: Applying remaining positioning features from GPOS ###

-In this stage, mark positioning, kerning, and other GPOS features are applied.
-As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GPOS table in the font.
+In this stage, mark positioning, kerning, and other <abbr>GPOS</abbr> features are applied.
+As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GPOS</abbr> table in the font.

 	dist
 	abvm